sktime/sktime/docs/source/get_involved/governance.rst

   * - Support
     - They are the first point of contact for users and other contributors for all questions, issues and proposals regarding their algorithm.

+Recall, "algorithm" refers to estimator classes.

+Therefore, the above rights and responsibilities exclude any power on further, potential implementations of the same or similar methodology.

+For instance, an algorithm maintainer of algorithm A implemented in class X cannot prohibit implementation of algorithm A in class Y.
+They can only make decisions about changes on class X. Class Y can be owned by a different algorithm maintainer.

+In particular, there can be multiple classes implementing algorithm A, and the algorithm maintainer of class X cannot prohibit implementation of, or make decisions on class Y.

 Appointment
 ^^^^^^^^^^^

 The contributor who contributes an algorithm is automatically appointed as its first maintainer.

-If they can no longer fulfil their maintenance responsibilities, maintainers are expected to resign.
+Algorithm maintainers are listed in the `CODEOWNERS <https://github .com/alan-turing-institute/sktime/blob/main/CODEOWNERS>`__ file.

-When the maintainer resigns, they can appoint another contributor as the new maintainer.
+When an algorithm maintainer resigns, they can appoint another contributor as the new algorithm maintainer.
 No vote is required.

-Maintainers are listed in the `CODEOWNERS <https://github .com/alan-turing-institute/sktime/blob/main/CODEOWNERS>`__ file.
+This change should be reflected in the ``CODEOWNERS`` file.

+Algorithm maintainers can be appointed by CC simple majority for any algorithm without maintainers.

+End of tenure
+^^^^^^^^^^^^^

+If algorithm maintainers can no longer fulfil their maintenance responsibilities, maintainers are expected to resign.

+Algorithm maintainers that have been unresponsive for a 3 month period automatically give up their rights and responsibilities as algorithm maintainers.

+Unresponsiveness is defined as:
+* not engaging with decision making procedures within the reasonably time frames defined there
+* not reacting to issues or bug reports related to the algorithm, within ten working days

 .. _core-developers: